 For some clients there are additional advertising rules under state law that need to be considered.
 For example, California strictly regulates physician advertising, as well as advertising by other players in the health care industry.
 Our legal experience is broad and allows our attorneys to advise in a variety of matters.
 For example, one client asked us to perform a legal review of a proposed television commercial while for another, we drafted a disclaimer for a video.

-Our attorneys will draft a compliant:
+Our Website and Advertising Compliance attorneys will draft a compliant:

 - Online Disclaimer

 In some cases, we will advise clients regarding related issues of:

 The FTC requires that advertisers have a “reasonable basis” for substantiating claims.
 To determine whether such a reasonable basis exists, the FTC looks to several factors including: